Common Water Damage Signs: My Air Conditioner’s Leaking! Banner

 How Do Air Conditioner Units Leak?

-AC units work by taking warm air through coils and the refrigerant works by cooling the coils, then the cool air is put back into the home.
+AC units work by taking warm air through coils, and the refrigerant works by cooling the coils, then the cool air is put back into the home.
 This temperature exchange leads to condensation, which can build up.
-A clogged drain line can occur due to buildup of dirt, dust, or mold and prevent the line from draining outside the home.
+A clogged drain line can occur due to the buildup of dirt, dust, or mold, and prevent the line from draining outside the home.
 If there’s a blockage to the AC unit from outside the home, this could cause a buildup in the unit, which causes it to leak inside your home.
 Evaporator coils could be malfunctioning as well.
-There are several reasons your unit could be leaking; contacting an air conditioner repair company would be the first step towards this issue.
+There are several reasons your unit could be leaking; contacting an air conditioner repair company would be the first step toward this issue.

 Common Signs of Water Damage